Executive Dialogues

 From conference side-project to global production program: The Executive Dialogues series went from a walk-by video setup inside a conference in January 2025 to a multi-city, multi-continent production operation by the end of the year — without a dedicated studio, crew, or budget line for most of its existence.
 Built on resourcefulness as much as production value.

-12 published dialogues, a marquee partner roster, and a home on the website: Butler/Till, NVIDIA, Scope3, WPP Media, The Coca-Cola Company, Instacart, IPG Mediabrands, FreeWheel, Xumo, Roku, DIGITS, and dentsu — all housed on a purpose-built Executive Dialogues hub that gives the series a permanent, browsable destination.
-A library of thought leadership content that served sales, marketing, and partner relationships simultaneously, and kept working long after each publish date.
+12 published dialogues, a marquee partner roster, and a home on the website: Butler/Till, NVIDIA, Scope3, WPP Media, The Coca-Cola Company, Instacart, IPG Mediabrands, FreeWheel, Xumo, Roku, DIGITS, and dentsu — all housed on a purpose-built hub that gives the series a permanent, browsable destination.
+Thought leadership content that served sales, marketing, and partner relationships simultaneously, and kept working long after each publish date.

 Content timed to the industry conversation, not a release calendar: Social shorts cut and published to coincide with CES, Advertising Week, and other industry moments meant the content arrived when it was most relevant — not weeks later when the conversation had moved on.

-International production, local partnership: The London shoot for Coca-Cola and IPG Mediabrands combined remote creative direction from New York with on-the-ground support from the London Marketing lead — a model that extended the program globally without compromising on brand standard or production quality.
+International production, local partnership: The London shoot combined remote creative direction from New York with on-the-ground support from the London Marketing lead — a model that extended the program globally without compromising on brand standard or production quality.

 Previous